 I have fairly unique talents!
 I am a multi-million dollar salesperson, I am a successful marketer and I am also a regularly published storyteller (PR).
 I have worked across all sectors of business, a business developer and I am able to understand how getting everyone working together is not just an option, it is essential.
-In this article, I walk you through some basics on how to generate more sales and leads through combining the focus of 2 key teams in your business.
+In this article, I walk you through some basics on how to generate more sales and leads through combining the focus of 2 key teams within your business.

 Sales and Marketing are both working towards the same goal: securing business and helping their company grow.
 But how they do this differs significantly.
 Planning for success in 2020 is aligning these two teams within your business - win-win.